nervles/Weather-Station-IoT-Smart-RESTAPI/README.md

 - Wiring diagram for the integrating module (Eagle)
 - PCB diagram for the integrating module (Eagle)
 - Photos of the assembled weather station and integrating module
-- 3D model files and photos of the printed container
+- 3D model photos of the printed container

 ### Code
 - Code for the weather station (Arduino)